-V&A Exhibition Road Quarter by dn&co., United Kingdom19 February,2018
+V&A Exhibition Road Quarter by dn&co

-Opinion by Richard Baird
+Opinion by Richard Baird Posted 19 February 2018

-Exhibition Road Quarter is a gallery built under, and an extension of, The Victoria and Albert Museum, London, the world’s largest museum of decorative arts and design.
-Although the V&A is known for its commitment to innovation, its spaces within an early twentieth century Grade 1 listed building set limitations, with temporary spaces and retro-fitted interiors proving to be cramped and inflexible.
-Without the possibility of outward expansion, the V&A explored the subterranean, itself embracing innovation in architecture and engineering, to create new modern spaces with greater scale and opportunity, beneath.
-To celebrate the architecture of AL_A, and to tease and announce the grand opening, design studio dn&co. worked with the V&A to develop a campaign of posters and banners.
-These were unified by the line “A New Way In” and based around the concept of concealing and then revealing through layers.
+Exhibition Road Quarter is a new gallery built under and an extension of The Victoria and Albert Museum, London, the world’s largest museum of decorative arts and design.
+Although the V&A is known for its commitment to innovation its spaces within an early twentieth century Grade 1 listed building set limitations, with temporary retro-fitted interiors proving to be cramped and inflexible.
+Without the possibility of outward expansion, the V&A explored the subterranean, embracing innovation in architecture and engineering to create new modern spaces with greater scale and opportunity beneath.
+To celebrate the distinctive structure created by AL_A, and to tease and then announce the grand opening design studio dn&co. worked with the V&A to develop a campaign of posters and banners.
+These were unified by the line “A New Way In” and were based around the concept of concealing and then revealing through layers.

 The layers motif functions well to hold together a number of interesting ideas.
-The initial impression is the immediacy in colour.
-Nothing really speaks of now more than bright spot colours well-handled and deployed strategically within a grey urban environment, and elevated by transparency as a way to connect, alongside form, old and new structures.
+The initial impression is in the immediacy of colour.
+Nothing really speaks of now more than bright spot colours well-handled and deployed strategically within a grey urban environment.
+Transparency serves as a way to connect, alongside form, both the old and new structures.